 We believe lending is one of the most powerful and sustainable ways to create economic and social good.
 Donations to Wisconsin Microfinance that are turned into small loans create a partnership of mutual dignity and make it easy to touch more lives with the same dollar.
 Fund a loan, when the money is repaid, your donation funds another.

 Wisconsin Microfinance creates the opportunity to play a special part in someone else's story.
-It’s amazing what a difference in someone’s life a $50 loan can make.
+It’s amazing what a difference in someone’s life a $25 or $50 loan can make.

 Lifting one, to lift many.

 When a Wisconsin Microfinance funded loan enables someone to grow a business and create opportunity for themselves, it creates opportunities for others as well.
 That ripple effect can shape the future for a family or an entire community.